rihemebh/SQL-Cheat-Sheets/Beginner/README.md

 # SQL-Cheat-Sheet *Basics*

 ## Managing Users
-    GRANT privileges ON table TO user (public) [WITH GRANT OPTION ] REVOKE privileges ON table FROM user
+    GRANT privileges ON table TO user (PUBLIC) [WITH GRANT OPTION ] REVOKE privileges ON table FROM user
-- privileges:
+- Privileges:
   - ALL Privileges
     - UPDATE (columns)
     - SELECT (columns)